 † CPT® codes are copyrighted property of the American Medical Association (AMA).
 Solstice assumes no liability for any of the information contained herein.
 Solstice claims no ownership or other interest in the CPT codes.
 CPT codes are provided herein for reference only and are not intended to convey any endorsement or sponsorship by, or affiliation with, the AMA.

-‡ CPT code 64611 is the usual CPT code for administration of MYOBLOC for chemodenervation of parotid and submandibular salivary glands, bilateral.
+‡ CPT code 64616 is the usual CPT code for administration of MYOBLOC for the treatment of spasmodic torticollis (otherwise known as cervical dystonia).
 Other administration codes may be appropriate as determined by the patient’s healthcare provider.

 For eligible patients who need financial assistance in obtaining MYOBLOC treatment, we offer the following patient programs:

-The MYOBLOC Copay Program assists eligible patients with chronic sialorrhea with their out-of-pocket expenses associated with MYOBLOC and the related administration expenses.
-With no limit per injection, eligible patients may receive up to $4,000 per year of assistance with permitted out-of-pocket expenses.
+The MYOBLOC Copay Program assists eligible patients with cervical dystonia with their out-of-pocket expenses associated with MYOBLOC and the related administration expenses.
+With no limit per injection, eligible patients may receive up to $4,000 per year of assistance with permitted out-of-pocket expenses.1

-Patients who are 18 years or older, diagnosed with chronic sialorrhea (K11.7), a legal US resident, who have commercial insurance coverage according to the terms and conditions of the program and are NOT enrolled in a government insurance plan (e.g. Medicare, Medicaid, TRICARE®, and other federal- or state-funded programs).
+Patients who are 18 years or older, diagnosed with cervical dystonia (G24.3), a legal US resident, who have commercial insurance coverage according to the terms and conditions of the program and are NOT enrolled in a government insurance plan (e.g. Medicare, Medicaid, TRICARE, and other federal or state-funded programs).2

 Once eligible for participation, the patient’s eligible out-of-pocket expenses may be paid directly to the site of care (administering office or pharmacy) on the patient’s behalf, or to the patient as a reimbursement for out-of-pocket expenses they paid to the site of care.

 Irrespective of who will receive the copay payment, the site of care must first file a claim for MYOBLOC and the related injection-administration expenses with the patient’s private insurance carrier(s).
-An Explanation of Benefits that shows payment for MYOBLOC and the related injection expenses is required with supporting evidence to establish out-of-pocket expenses before any such reimbursement is authorized by the MYOBLOC Copay Program.
-Note: Residents of Michigan, Rhode Island, and Minnesota are not eligible for injection procedure or injection guidance costs.
+An Explanation of Benefits that shows payment for MYOBLOC and the related injection expenses is required with supporting evidence to establish out-of-pocket expenses before any such reimbursement is authorized by the MYOBLOC Copay Program [See Reference 1 for Michigan, Rhode Island, and Minnesota residents].

 If the site of care requires a check reimbursement, that check will be issued and mailed within 3-4 weeks.
 Any pharmacy using the Copay Program may use the patient’s card ID, Rx and BIN to process and receive payment on claims.